 When you're migrating your schema, data, and metadata from a source database to a destination database, you want to ensure that all of this information is migrated accurately.
-The Database Migration Service for MySQL provides a high-fidelity way to migrate database objects (including the schema, data, and metadata) from one database to another.
+Database Migration Service provides a high-fidelity way to migrate database objects (including the schema, data, and metadata) from one database to another.

 All of the following data, schema, and metadata components are migrated as part of the database migration: